 This project reorients the discourse on road trip literature around a new center of the precarious and the at-risk, to make an intervention in travel narrative studies and multiethnic literary theory.
 I prove that writers from historically disenfranchised communities deploy the road trip aesthetic to explore “finding oneself” through formations of kin that are non-normative social formations.
 The “quest” in these works is a search to reorient what Sara Ahmed calls the affective economies that dominate the lives of socially precarious subjects.
 These economies are also tangible in literature as “terms of order,” Cedric Robinson’s designation of those social forces that would seek to stymie, thwart, or constrain desire and aspiration, and in many cases, that would be life-ending as well.
 By focusing on kinship and community, what emerges is a canon of prescient writers that question the privileged elite agency of movement.
 Taking Route in Kinship intervenes in critical race studies and creates a survey of road trip literature that calls itself American without resorting to the qualifier of minority or marginalized, but that places these very “minoritized” and “marginalized” voices at its center.

-I have an article forthcoming in MELUS titled Haunted Roadscapes in Jesmyn Ward’s Sing, Unburied, Sing.
+My article entitled Haunted Roadscapes in Jesmyn Ward’s Sing, Unburied, Sing appears in MELUS: Multi-Ethnic Literature of the United States.
 This article posits that Jesmyn Ward deploys a road trip in her 2017 novel Sing, Unburied, Sing as a literary formula through which she demonstrates the immobilizing effects of racism and incarceration on contemporary black lives.
 The association of the American road trip novel with freedom and free movement is strong in the American imaginary, and Ward manipulates this association to explore what happens when the travelers by automobile are precarious, not privileged.

 In addition, I have an article under review which is titled Acting Appropriative: Native American Literary Performativity in LeAnne Howe’s Shell Shaker, which follows a line of inquiry I began after presenting on the topic of formal performativity and Native American literature at the 2014 MLA.
 Howe’s literary performativity is a way to correct the overdetermined and wrong facts of Native American history.
 Her novel features plot-based manipulations of generic cues and literary motifs which extend to the level of language manipulation, and I trace these moments to see how the novel enacts literary performativity as a mode of resistance.